Our commitment to sustainability

-Enviva has a public commitment to sustainability which is front and center in its mission statement where by connecting biomass sources to energy consumers, Enviva will reliably provide customers throughout the world with biomass that allows our customers to meet their sustainability goals and improve the environmental profile of energy generation.
+Enviva has a public commitment to sustainability which is front and center in its mission statement.
+By connecting biomass sources to energy consumers, Enviva will reliably provide customers throughout the world with biomass that allows our customers to meet their sustainability goals and improve the environmental profile of energy generation.

-This policy sets out Enviva’s commitments to sustainability, both in maximizing GHG emissions reductions on a lifecycle basis and minimizing environmental impacts, at every level of the supply chain.
+This policy sets out Enviva’s commitments to sustainability, both in maximizing greenhouse gas emissions reductions on a lifecycle basis, and in minimizing environmental impacts at every level of the supply chain.

 Enviva sources wood fiber, a plentiful natural resource, from working forests, sawmills, and other wood industry manufacturers.
 We locate our facilities in the Southeast, one of the most attractive wood fiber regions in the world, due to its abundance of commercial, working forests and growing timber inventories.
 We are proud that our procurement activities provide essential markets for low-grade wood and help keep forests forested.
 Our raw materials consist of: